 - Performance.
-While past performance does not indicate future performance, it’s worthwhile examining a super fund’s investment performance to see the returns it has generated.
-How do these compare to the returns of other super funds?
+While past performance does not indicate future performance, it’s worthwhile examining a super fund’s investment performance to see the returns it has generated over the long term (for example 5-10 years).

 - The companies it invests in.
-Take a closer look at the individual companies the fund will invest your money in?
+Take a closer look at the individual companies the fund will invest your money in.
+You'll find this information on the fund's website, or by contacting the fund directly.
 Are there any there that do not align with your values and beliefs?
-Examine your ethical super investment options before making your final decision.

 - Screening process.
 How rigorously does the super fund screen companies it considers for investment?
 Does it use negative screening, positive screening and/or a best of sector approach?

 Traps to watch out for when picking an ethical super fund

 - Misleading claims.
 Keep an eye out for funds that make misleading or exaggerated claims about their ethical status in their marketing materials.
 For example, even if a fund claims it is "green" it may still invest your money in an industry you may not want to support, for example arms production.

 - Fees.
 The cost of investing will always be a factor worth considering.
 Compare the fees charged by different funds but remember to consider these in line with each fund's overall performance.
 You don't want to fall into the trap of paying much higher fees for a product simply because it markets itself as 'ethical'.